donoso-eth/perpetuals-use-cases/docs/conditional.md

 # Gelato ❤️ Perps: Conditional Orders & Order Matching

 This use case showcases how we can set conditional orders on-chain, and with the help of Web3 Functions we can match the orders with ooff-chain data and execute them on-chain
+The application is live on Arbitrium Goerlit:  [https://perps-gelato.web.app](https://perps-gelato.web.app) and the Perpetual Mock contract is deployed and verified on

 ### Results: